adamhtoolwin/drone-comms/base/raw/README.md

 ###
-All code in the main directory is courtesy of Han Htoo Zaw
+All code in the this directory is courtesy of Han Htoo Zaw